Murder of Ng Gee Seh: Re-trial verdict

 After a six-day long re-trial hearing, Judicial Commissioner Amarjeet Singh delivered his verdict on 17 April 1998.

-In his judgement, Judicial Commissioner Singh accepted that Ong was indeed suffering from diminished responsibility at the time, as induced by Darier's disease, and such that the severity of the skin condition amounted to an substantial impairment of his mental responsibility at the time of the murder, and he therefore recommended that Ong's conviction of murder should be downgraded to a lesser offence of culpable homicide not amounting to murder, also known as manslaughter in Singapore's legal terms.
+In his judgement, Judicial Commissioner Singh accepted that Ong was indeed suffering from diminished responsibility at the time, as induced by Darier's disease, and such that the severity of the skin condition amounted to a substantial impairment of his mental responsibility at the time of the murder, and he therefore recommended that Ong's conviction of murder should be downgraded to a lesser offence of culpable homicide not amounting to murder, also known as manslaughter in Singapore's legal terms.
 Judicial Commissioner Singh also ruled that in view of the severity of his condition, Ong's suicidal tendencies and the danger he posed to himself and others, Ong should be sentenced to life in prison, the maximum punishment stipulated for manslaughter, and ordered that Ong's case be referred to the Court of Appeal for further review.
 With this decision, Ong had a potential chance to be spared the gallows should the appellate court agreed to lower his conviction and sentence.

 Aside from recommending a reprieve for Ong, the trial judge took to focus on the fact that Ong had been heavily prescribed with chloropromizone in the course of his 1996 murder trial and the effects of the chlorpromazine overdose had affected his demeanour and manner of speaking in court, and he stated that it was unfair for a defendant like in Ong's case, because not only should they be considered fit to plead and stand trial, they need to focus fully on making their defence and effectively testify and respond during cross-examination in court.
 Judicial Commissioner Singh also sided with the defence and rejected the prosecution's attempt to paint Ong as a bad-tempered person who killed in a fit of anger, noting that the response of Ong to the provocation given by Ng was grossly excessive as a result of the psychiatric effects of Ong's skin condition.